pollen-robotics/website/content/team.md

 title: "About Pollen Robotics"
 date: 2020-03-30T15:52:45+02:00
 draft: false
-description: "We are creative people "
+description: "We are a team of creative and passionate people, playing together with new technologies to create unique products."
-image: "/img/company/team/team.jpg"
+image: "/img/company/team/les_kooks.jpg"
 ---

 ## At the start of it all...